 U.S. 27 lines a freeway north from the Big Scramble Interchange with Interstate 24 in Chattanooga to Soddy-Daisy and Tennessee State Route 111 by Chickamauga Lake in southeastern Tennessee.
 The southern portion of the route, between I-24 and the Olgiati Bridge, doubles as unsigned Interstate 124.
 The interstate portion runs between Downtown and Westside Chattanooga.

-Interstate 124 has disappeared and reappeared on the Tennessee Official State maps since 1986.
-The Tennessee Department of Transportation replaced most of the Interstate 124 signs in the mid-1990s due to some confusion among non-local motorists over the difference between I-24 and I-124.2 There was one remaining reassurance shield until 1999, when a second marker was added in the northbound direction.
-However the 1999 Tennessee Official State Map again omitted Interstate 124 from both the state map and Chattanooga city inset.
-William Burmaster confirmed this change after a June 2003 visit to the area revealed no Interstate 124 shields or signs posted in either direction of U.S. 27.3 Furthermore William received an email response from the Tennessee Deptartment of Transportation (TDOT) regarding I-124:4
+Interstate 124 has disappeared and reappeared on the Tennessee Official State Highway maps since 1986.
+The Tennessee Department of Transportation (TDOT) replaced most of the Interstate 124 signs in the mid 1990s due to some confusion among non local motorists over the difference between I-24 and I-124.2 There was one remaining reassurance shield until 1999, when a second marker was added in the northbound direction.
+However the 1999 Tennessee Official State Highway Map again omitted Interstate 124.
+William Burmaster confirmed this change after a June 2003 visit to the area revealed no I-124 shields or signs posted in either direction of U.S. 27.3 Furthermore William received an email response from the TDOT regarding I-124:4

 Interstate 124 signs were not re-installed when the major directional interchange improvements [at I-24] were made some years ago.

 Another possible reason why TDOT dropped signs for Interstate 124 was due to the northward extension of the freeway along U.S. 27 beyond the Signal Mountain interchange with U.S. 127.
 Scott Boles wrote in 2003 that the only portion of the U.S. 27 freeway in southern Tennessee that did not meet Interstate standards at the time was the section assigned to Interstate 124.